5 Best Google SEO Tips to Boost Your Content’s Rankings

-As content marketers, we’re constantly vying for the love and attention of Google.
+As content marketers, we’re constantly vying for Google’s love and attention.

 With more than 5 billion searches conducted every day on Google, it’s easy to see why.
 Although, writing content that will be at the forefront of a Google search term is easier said than done.